Spaldwick Website

-The beautiful village of Spaldwick is situated in Cambridgeshire UK.
+The beautiful village of Spaldwick is located in Cambridgeshire, UK.
+Situated close to the newly-improved A14, Cambridge is 25 minutes away by car.
 The spire of Spaldwick Church – the tallest in Huntingdonshire – can be seen for miles around and the village has 21 listed buildings and is protected by the Spaldwick Conservation Area.
 Currently, there are about 250 households in Spaldwick.
-While people have been living and working in Spaldwick since the Bronze Age, the village has a range of modern facilities, including a primary school, playgroup, popular pub and a new service station.
-All houses within the village now have access to high-speed fibre broadband, with download speeds up to 80 Mbps.
-We are working to bring Fibre to the Premises (FTTP) to villagers, offering speeds of 1 Gbps or more.
+While people have been living and working in Spaldwick since the Bronze Age, the village has a range of modern facilities, including a primary school, playgroup, popular pub and a new service station (with shop, restaurants and an off licence).
+All houses within the village have access to full-fibre ‘gigabit’ broadband, with download speeds up to 920 Mbps.

 Superb transport links

 Spaldwick is located just off the A14, seven miles west from Huntingdon, and offers excellent access by road to the West (A14), East (A14), North (A1) and South (A1).
-Journey times to Cambridge are being substantially improved by the current A14 Cambridge to Huntingdon improvement scheme project.
+Journey times to Cambridge have been substantially improved by the current A14 Cambridge to Huntingdon improvement scheme project.
 The Huntingdon Bypass opened on Monday 9th December 2019 – a year ahead of schedule – which has already made a dramatic difference to journey times.
-When fully complete by December 2020, journeys to and from Cambridge (located 25 miles away) should reliably take an estimated 25 to 30 minutes by car.
+Journeys to and from Cambridge (located 25 miles away) now reliably take 25 minutes by car.

 Train access to London (and other locations) is very good.
 Huntingdon Station is located less than eight miles away with a 47-minute journey time to London King’s Cross station.